rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 ## Bonus: production considerations

-In the real production environment reliability and observability are required.
+[//]: # (In the real production environment reliability and observability are required. )

-That includes monitoring and scalability.
+[//]: # (That includes monitoring and scalability. )

-To monitor a model one can use an opentelemetry which is an open-source instrument for collect, export and generate metrics, logs an traces of an application.
+[//]: # (To monitor a model one can use an opentelemetry )

+[//]: # (which is an open-source instrument for collect, export and generate metrics, logs an traces of an application.)

-Triton [supports](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/trace.html) opentelemetry generation for traces of inference requests.
+[//]: # (Triton [supports]&#40;https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/trace.html&#41; opentelemetry generation for traces of inference requests.)

+[//]: # ()
-Majority of companies use Prometheus as a database for metrics and Grafana for dashboards and alerts.
+[//]: # (Majority of companies use Prometheus as a database for metrics and Grafana for dashboards and alerts.)

-Triton also [supports](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/metrics.html) providing prometheus metrics.
-They contain GPU metrics and requests statistics.
+[//]: # (Triton also [supports]&#40;https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/metrics.html&#41; providing prometheus metrics.
+They contain GPU metrics and requests statistics.)

+[//]: # ()
+[//]: # ()
-Another issue in a production environment is scalability.
+[//]: # (Another issue in a production environment is scalability.)

-[Seldon-Core](https://github.com/SeldonIO/seldon-core) is one of the instruments to help with that.
+[//]: # ([Seldon-Core]&#40;https://github.com/SeldonIO/seldon-core&#41; is one of the instruments to help with that.)

-It is a tool dedicated to deployment of machine learning models on Kubernetes.
+[//]: # (It is a tool dedicated to deployment of machine learning models on Kubernetes.)

-Seldon introduces the concept of a server in fact being a backend for a model.
+[//]: # (Seldon introduces the concept of a server in fact being a backend for a model.)

-Servers include scikit-learn, xgboost etc. Also, they include Triton.
+[//]: # (Servers include scikit-learn, xgboost etc. Also, they include Triton.)

-That means you can run any of the Triton instances via Seldon.
+[//]: # (That means you can run any of the Triton instances via Seldon. )

-Seldon out of the box provides scaling, A/B-tests, Canary deployments and many more.
+[//]: # (Seldon out of the box provides scaling, A/B-tests, Canary deployments and many more. )

+In a real production environment, reliability and observability are crucial.
+This includes effective monitoring and scalability.
+To monitor machine learning models, OpenTelemetry, an open-source framework for collecting, exporting, and generating metrics, logs, and traces, can be used.
+Triton [supports](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/trace.html) OpenTelemetry, enabling the generation of traces for inference requests.

+Most companies rely on Prometheus as a metrics database, along with Grafana for visual dashboards and alerts.
+Triton also [supports](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/metrics.html) Prometheus metrics, including GPU performance data and request statistics, making it easier to monitor and optimize models in production.

+Scalability is another key concern in production environments.
+Tools like [Seldon-Core](https://github.com/SeldonIO/seldon-core) are designed to address this challenge.
+Seldon-Core facilitates the deployment of machine learning models on Kubernetes, introducing the concept of a "server" that acts as the backend for a model.
+It supports popular frameworks like scikit-learn, XGBoost, and Triton.
+With Seldon, you can run Triton instances while benefiting from built-in features such as automatic scaling, A/B testing, Canary deployments, and more.

 ## Resources